-As part of the monthly sample monitoring that Kleinwort Hambros conducted, there were no unjustified exceptions to the Execution policy identified in 2017.
+As part of the monthly sample monitoring that Kleinwort Hambros conducted, there were no unjustified exceptions to the Execution Policy identified in 2018.

 Kleinwort Hambros have no specific arrangements with any execution venues regarding payments that are made or received.
 This includes discounts, rebates or non-monetary benefits.

-There were no changes to the exchange members/counterparties selected during the course of 2017, although Kleinwort Benson Bank Limited ceased to hold London Stock Exchange membership.
-In addition, for Kleinwort Benson Legacy Clients, the use of a MTF for executing bonds as described in the Order Execution Policy only came into effect at the start of 2018, as the Bloomberg platform was not classified as a MTF before MiFID II.
+There were no changes to the exchange members/counterparties selected during the course of 2018.
+For Kleinwort Benson Legacy Clients, the use of a MTF for executing bonds as described in the Order Execution Policy only came into effect at the start of 2018, as the Bloomberg platform was not classified as a MTF before MiFID II.

 Kleinwort Hambros has close links with SGBT, which provides best execution of SGKH Client orders which are transmitted to it, as noted above.
 Kleinwort Hambros pays a fee for this service which is not passed on to clients as broker commission.
 As detailed in the Order Execution Policy, in the context of transactions executed on a principal basis with clients (foreign exchange and OTC derivative transactions, for example), Kleinwort Hambros may act as the counterparty.
 Kleinwort Hambros will only use a single trading venue to execute client orders in a given class of financial instrument where we are able to demonstrate that such a choice enables us to consistently obtain best results for our clients (and that the prices obtained are better or no worse than the equivalent of the price we would obtain from alternative venues).

-The links below provide details of the top five brokers used for executing all client orders, which are broken down into individual assets and then by client categorisation (retail and professional), as required by applicable regulations.
+Below is a summary of the Brokers used for all client orders, this has been broken down into individual assets and then by client categorisation (retail and professional), as required by applicable regulations.
 As noted above, it is also broken down by legal entity and (for the UK bank) into SGKH Clients and Kleinwort Benson Legacy Clients due to the fact that client orders are executed by different channels for these two groups of clients.